 In this article, we will discuss the following topics about cron jobs.

 - How to create Cron on Linux or Unix ⤵

 - Cron permissions or access ⤵

 - The script that is to be called or executed.

 - The command that executes the script on a recurring basis (typically set in the cPanel).

-- The action or output of the script (which depends on what the script being called does).
+- The action or output of the script (which depends on what the script does).